WHEN PRAYER IS DIFFICULT – Bishop Martin Townsend

 Using prayer and contemplation of the biblical and artistic representations of God for inspiration that are meaningful to each of us, we will create a collage.
 Your collage will be on a panel using various media including painting and decoupage of napkins, paper and fabric while adding embellishments.
 If you have favorite stamps, please bring them!

 Ever wanted to learn to use a bow and arrow?
 The Archery Workshop offers the opportunity to learn or sharpen your skills with Melissa.
 She was taught by her mother, Sylvia Wall, who was an instructor certified by both USA Archery and the National Field Archery Association, and was Fall Camp’s archery workshop leader for many years.
 You can participate in this workshop even if you can’t stand up!

 PAPERCLIP ANGELS – Betty Landes

-You will make a small angels made out of a paperclip, pearl bead and satin ribbon.
+You will make a small angels that even have halos made out of a paperclip, pearl bead and satin ribbon.
 These angels make wonderful thank you gifts, necklaces, bookmarks, tree ornaments and more.
 They are fun to carry with you to share with others.
 All materials will be provided.